griff182uk/teamconfig/automation/README.md

 Once the app is created and installed onto your workspace, take the bot token from the 'Oauth & Permissions' screen and place in the `slack.config.json` file for this app (see next section).

 ### Script Configuration
-In order to use this script, you will need to add a `slack.config.json` file in the same directory as the script.
+In order to use this script, you will need to add a `slack.config.json` file in the `/automation/integrations/` directory.
 This should contain some JSON that will store your bot token locally.
 It has been excluded in the `.gitignore` file.
 This is temporary, until such time OAuth can be implemented.
+You can make a copy of the `slack.config.json.example` file to get a template and remove the `.example` extension.

 ```json
 {